 Ten West African countries concluded their four-day seminar on mass media at the University of Ghana at Legon on Thursday (22 July).

-Ten West African countries concluded their four-day seminar on mass media at the University of Ghana at Legon on Thursday (22 July).
+Background: Ten West African countries concluded their four-day seminar on mass media at the University of Ghana at Legon on Thursday (22 July).
 The seminar was organised by the Africa Committee of International Association for Cultural Freedom and the Institute of Adult Education at the University of Ghana.

 Delegates from Ghana, Niger, Senegal, Sierra Leone, Upper Volta, Togo, Dahomey, Gambia, Ivory Coast, and Liberia WERE IN ATTENDANCE.